zenorocha/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/upgrades-and-updates/upgrading-from-liferay-commerce-1.1.x.md

        [*I] dxp-14-7110 :: Installed; Will be installed. :: Built for LIFERAY
     ```

-Note that any previously installed fix packs will be overridden by the latest.
-After patching, remove Liferay DXP's cache of deployed code by deleting the contents of the `[Liferay Home]/work folder`.
+Fix Packs are cumulative in nature and include all previously release fix packs.
+After patching, remove Liferay DXP's cache of deployed code by deleting the contents of the `${liferay.home}/work` folder.
 See the next section on how to remove other stale data.

 ## Clear Stale Data and Verify the Upgrade Process